Junior college: United States

 In the United States, a junior college is a (usually intermediate) two-year post-secondary school whose main purpose is to provide academic, vocational and professional education.
 The highest certificate offered by such schools is usually an associate degree, although junior college students may continue their education at a four-year university or college, transferring some or all of the credits earned at the junior college toward the degree requirements of the four-year school.

 The term "junior college" historically referred to all pre- or non-bachelor's degree (four-year) granting post-secondary schools; however, many public junior colleges, which typically aim to serve a local community, have replaced "junior" with "community" in their names.
 Thus, most self-identified junior colleges in the United States today are private institutions, although only a small percentage of all two-year institutions are private.

 Private junior colleges in the United States reached their peak numbers in the 1940s, and have been declining ever since.
 In the course of the 20th century, many public and private junior colleges evolved into four-year colleges, in some cases passing through an intermediary period as a four-year junior college; institutions that followed this trajectory include Westminster College in Salt Lake City and Shimer College in Mt.
 Carmel, Illinois.

+Junior college is often used for a variety of different reasons.
+First, it usually costs less than a traditional four-year college.
+For this reason, it is common for people who are trying to save money to attend junior college before transferring to a four-year university.
+Junior colleges are also used to provide trade school certifications.
+In addition, junior colleges tend to have higher acceptance rates than traditional colleges.
+Junior college students can also be parents trying to get flexible classes within their schedule, with around 23% of enrolled students having children dependent on them.
+Therefore, they are often a good option for students who performed poorly in high school but still want to attend a more selective university later on.